UbiquityRobotics/learn2/docs/unboxing/unboxing_mini.rst

 .. |
 ..

+..
 You can follow the following video for exact step-by-step guide of charging the batteries inside the robot or manually:

-**VIDEO CONTENT INCOMING**
+**Coming soon**: step-by-step guide for charging batteries inside the robot.

 ..
 TODO: Video of charging the batteries inside the robot.